ThaddeusJiang/ThaddeusJiang/README.md

 I live in Japan🇯🇵.

-- 👤 I'm a full-stack engineer, good at JavaScript, learning Elixir and Clojure.
+- 👤 I'm a full-stack engineer and product manager, good at JavaScript and good at Scrum.
-- 📝 I'm writing a blog, visit https://thaddeusjiang.com/
+- 📝 I'm writing a blog in Chinease https://thaddeusjiang.com/, in Japanese https://scrapbox.io/ThaddeusJiang/
-- ❤️ I'm using TiddlyWiki, Excalidraw, BulletJournal and so on.
+- ❤️ I'm using TiddlyWiki, Excalidraw, Twitter and so on.

 <!--